TweetingCynical/readme-generator/generated-files/README.md

 ### Screenshot

-Working version of the site should look like this at standard screen size:
+Working version of the app should look like this:
 <img src="../assets/screenshot.png" alt="Working version of project" style="max-width: 800px;">

 ### Scope and Purpose